Facebook Ads KPIs

 Instead of the relevance rating, you can now use the quality rating, the engagement rate ranking and the conversion rate ranking.
 How exactly these values are actually determined by Facebook is not known.

-The quality rating indicates the value of the ad for the selected target group.
-The rating is calculated according to how often a user has viewed or hidden the ad.
-This is to ensure a certain quality of the ad.
+The quality rating indicates the value of the advert for the selected target group.
+The rating is calculated according to how often a user has viewed or hidden the advert.
+This is to ensure a certain quality of the advert.

 Engagement rate ranking

-As the name suggests, this value is intended to determine the so-called "engagement" of users.
-In other words, how often the ad is clicked on, shared, commented on, etc.
+As the name suggests, this value is intended to determine the so-called “engagement” of users.
+In other words, how often the advert is clicked on, shared, commented on, etc.

 Conversion rate ranking